arthurleonov/kanokit/README.md

 # Kanso HTML/CSS Bootstrap UI Kit

-Hello there, designer are spoiled with UI kits that they can use, reuse and modify to their needs.
+Hello there, designers are spoiled with UI kits that they can use, reuse and modify to their needs.
 What if there was UI kit for front-end developers.
 I created Kanso UI Kit for speed up my website building workflow to reuse most common elements.
 I found that I saved me a lot of time and I hope it will be usefull to everyone too.
 Let me walk you though it.

 FAQ